 Christian Fellner MA, Dip.TCL, LTCL

 I was born in London in 1963 and received my earliest musical training from my father, a professional organist, who taught me piano from the age of six.
-As well as piano, I learned harpsichord, organ and singing and performed baroque chamber music with my own ensemble before beginning full-time vocal studies at Trinity College of Music, London.
-I graduated with diplomas in teaching and performing and continued my vocal studies with Esther Salaman in London and Professor Yevgenia Sheveliova of the Gnessin Academy in Moscow.
-An interest in the spoken voice took me to the Royal Central School of Speech and Drama in London, where I graduated with distinction from the MA Voice Studies course.
+As well as piano, I learned harpsichord, organ and singing and performed baroque chamber music with my own ensemble.
+I began my formal vocal-training as a counter-tenor at the Royal Academy of Music, but decided I preferred singing in my natural bass-baritone voice and retrained at Trinity College of Music, London, graduating with diplomas in teaching and performing.
+I then continued my vocal studies with Esther Salaman in London and Professor Evgenia Sheveliova in Moscow.
+An interest in the spoken voice took me to the Royal Central School of Speech and Drama in London, where I graduated with a first-class MA in Voice Studies.

-Alongside teaching, I also have a career as a singer and have performed widely in the UK and Europe as well as in Israel and Russia.
-Early opera roles included Papageno in Mozart’s Magic Flute, Ariodates in Handel’s Xerxes and Apollo in Monteverdi’s Orfeo, but my main performing activity has been as recitalist and chamber musician singing a repertoire ranging from baroque chamber cantatas by Clérambault, Frescobaldi, Scarlatti, Purcell and JS Bach to songs by twentieth century composers Shostakovich, Georgii Sviridov and Ned Rorem.
-At the centre of my repertoire are the songs and cycles of Mozart, Beethoven, Schubert, Schumann, Brahms and Hugo Wolf and my recording of Schubert Lieder with pianist Slava Poprugin was released in May 2016.
-It is available on iTunes, Amazon and to stream on Spotify.
+Alongside teaching, I also have a career as a singer and have performed widely in the UK and across Europe.
+Early opera roles included Papageno in Mozart’s Magic Flute, Ariodates in Handel’s Xerxes and Apollo in Monteverdi’s Orfeo, but my main performing activity has been as a recitalist and chamber musician singing repertoire ranging from baroque chamber cantatas by Clérambault, Frescobaldi, Scarlatti, Purcell and JS Bach to songs by twentieth century composers Shostakovich, Georgii Sviridov, Samuel Barber and Ned Rorem.
+At the centre of my repertoire are the songs and cycles of Mozart, Beethoven, Schubert, Schumann, Brahms and Hugo Wolf.

-In Russia I have given recitals with the Sviatoslav Richter International Foundation in Moscow and Tarusa and I sang Schubert’s Schwanengesang at the Scriabin Museum in Moscow.
-I have also given several recitals at Oxford University including a Russian Song programme in the Holywell Music Room.
+I gave recitals in Russia with the Sviatoslav Richter International Foundation in Moscow and Tarusa, and sang Schubert’s Schwanengesang cycle at the Scriabin Museum in Moscow.
+I have given several song recitals at Oxford University including a Russian Song programme at the Holywell Music Room.